-

 Propene is used in particular for the manufacture of:

-Environmentally, propene is also emitted during incomplete combustion (engines, boilers, incinerators) and can contribute to the formation of tropospheric ozone .
-As such, it is one of the hydrocarbons regulated in air quality monitoring and industrial impact studies.
+From an environmental perspective, propene is also emitted during incomplete combustion (engines, boilers, incinerators) and can contribute to the formation of tropospheric ozone .
+As such, it is among the hydrocarbons regulated in air quality monitoring and industrial impact assessments.

 Analytical methods used